Family Food on the Table

 A hand holding up a tortilla chip from a sheet pan full of nachos

-But, if you want to round out the meal, you could also serve a side salad, this avocado salad or some Mexican coleslaw to go with the nachos.
+But, if you want to round out the meal, you could also serve a side salad, avocado salad or some Mexican coleslaw to go with the nachos.
 This black bean and mango salad would be a pretty and fresh addition, too.

 If you're having a tailgate party or a game day party, you could also serve up some hummus and veggie roll-ups, healthy spinach dip, pizza sliders, spicy roasted shrimp or other appetizers to keep your friends and family happily snacking away.